whatswrongwithyourmitochondria/My-demo-U-Net/README.md

 2. cd ./dist
 3. pip install <source file> (pip install demo-0.1.0.tar.gz)
 4. to watch demo you can run *python demo.py*

+**USE** *pip install git+https://github.com/whatswrongwithyourmitochondria/My-demo* to install a package from the console